-SWAN Vancouver is a community-based, non-profit organization that strives to support newcomer, migrant, and immigrant women (hereinafter im/migrant) in sex work through culturally appropriate outreach support, advocacy, education, and research.
+SWAN Vancouver is a community-based, non-profit organization that supports newcomer, migrant, and immigrant (hereinafter im/migrant) women in sex work through culturally appropriate outreach support, advocacy, education, and research.
 SWAN's mission is to eliminate sex work stigma and inequities while working to uphold the human rights of im/migrant sex workers in Canada.
-Im/migrant sex workers experience multilayered criminalization via municipal bylaws, prostitution and anti-trafficking laws, as well as the immigration prohibition on sex work as a result of the Immigration and Refugee Protection Regulations (IRPR).
+Im/migrant sex workers experience multi-layered criminalization via municipal bylaws, prostitution and anti-trafficking laws, as well as the immigration prohibition on sex work contained within the Immigration and Refugee Protection Regulations (IRPR).
 The intent of this research project, funded by the Law Foundation of BC, is to conduct a broad community consultation to elicit perspectives on the impact that the IRPR prohibition on sex work is having on the rights, safety, and overall well-being of im/migrant women engaging in sex work in Metro Vancouver.

 A total of one focus group and 24 semi-structured, one-on-one interviews were conducted with im/migrant women who engage in sex work in Metro Vancouver.
-Thematic analysis principles were used to guide the data analysis, whereby key emerging themes were identified from the dataset.
-Themes were reviewed and refined by the project team and were deemed relevant if they were frequently discussed by participants with varying and/or strong attitudes and beliefs.
+Key themes were pulled from the transcriptions and were organized into categories based on frequency, variation, and the level of importance given to an issue by participants.
+Themes were reviewed and refined iteratively by the project team.

-Project findings highlighted a number of ongoing workplace safety concerns faced by im/migrant women with varying immigration statuses who were working in massage businesses and alternative indoor locations (e.g., apartments, condos, private residences).
+Project findings highlighted several ongoing workplace safety concerns faced by im/migrant women with varying immigration statuses who were working in massage businesses and alternative indoor locations (e.g., apartments, condos, private residences).
 Common concerns and incidents included robberies, client violence, interpersonal violence with massage parlour owners and colleagues, complaints by neighbours, as well as police raids.
-Those with temporary resident status - that is a tourist visa, work permit or international student visa - reported living under constant fear and worry with regards to the visa renewal process, visa expiration, risk of police raids, and threat of detention and/or deportation if caught working in sex work with temporary status.
+Those with temporary resident status - tourist visas, work permits, or international student visas - reported living under constant fear and worry with regards to the visa renewal process, visa expiration, risk of police raids, and threat of detention and/or deportation if caught working in sex work with temporary status.
 Im/migrant women in sex work overwhelmingly reported relying on individual-level strategies to secure their own safety, health, and personal well-being rather than seeking assistance from law enforcement or legal aid.
-Personal strategies involved being coerced into compromising situations or arrangements with third parties (e.g., clients, robbers, bosses, colleagues, perpetrators of violence), developing a self-image of second-class citizenship, and practicing social isolation in order to evade police and immigration authorities.
+Personal strategies include tolerating violence from third parties (e.g., clients, robbers, bosses, colleagues, perpetrators of violence), accepting that they have second-class status in Canada, and practicing social isolation to evade police and immigration authorities.

 Underreporting of violence to police by im/migrant sex workers due to fear of repercussions has been well documented in previous research.
 Participants who held permanent residency (PR) faced fewer perceived barriers and were better able to advocate for themselves and seek legal recourse.